Love of cash hinders India's move to digital economy

 With the start of the goods and services tax (GST), tax on goods such as gold and silver was raised, prompting buyers and sellers to opt for cash transactions.

-“Many small jewellers sell gold without receipts and consumers are also happy as they avoid paying 3% GST, which is a huge amount in the case of gold,” said a Mumbai-based jeweller, who declined to be identified.
+“Many small jewelers sell gold without receipts and consumers are also happy as they avoid paying 3% GST, which is a huge amount in the case of gold,” said a Mumbai-based jeweler, who declined to be identified.

 India raised import taxes on gold to 12.5% in July from 10%, which increased margins for gold smugglers.
-Many small jewellers sell smuggled gold in cash at a discount and pocket the profits, the jeweller said.
+Many small jewelers sell smuggled gold in cash at a discount and pocket the profits, the jeweler said.

 Editing by Jacqueline Wong